Qabel/qabel.github.io/Qabel-Client-Configuration.md

  when the machine is using mobile connection.
 This parameter is only for mobile connection
  * drop_last_update : when the core asked the last time messages from the drop servers.
 It save the time stamp string as received from the Drop Message
- * modules : Each module shall save there local configuration in this area.
+ * module_data : Each module shall save there local configuration in this area.
 The key of JSON Object have to be the name of the module.
 The core provides getter and setter method.

 Summary